Which is the best movie streaming box for under £100? Roku Streaming Stick vs Apple TV vs Chromecast and more

 That app selection is really limited and will certainly put off those who wish to subscribe to any service other than Netflix.
 And like Apple TV, you are locked to the apps Western Digital sends you rather than have access to the wealth of choice offered by Roku.

-WD TV Player is really a media player rather than a substitute for smart TV capabilities.
+WD TV Play is really a media player rather than a substitute for smart TV capabilities.
 It does have Spotify and some of the big name services tied-in but not enough of the movie or TV show options.

 What is it?